Vehicle registration plates of Trinidad and Tobago: Rectangular Plates

 The rectangular plates have all letters and numbers in one row.

 Square Plates

 The square plates have the letters and numbers in two rows as shown:

-Current

-The current series which became effective in 2022 is "ED": Example PED 1990, HED 877, TED 23, RED 9, etc.

-There has been officially over one million vehicles registered for use on the roads of Trinidad & Tobago.

-Future
+Proposed changes in 2014

-In April 2014, transport Minister Stephen Cadiz announced that by September 2014, a newly designed licence plate, drivers’ permit, and new centres for the registration and licensing of vehicles will become available.
+In April 2014, transport Minister Stephen Cadiz announced that by September 2014, a newly designed license plate, drivers’ permit, and new centres for the registration and licensing of vehicles will become available.
 He added, the public will see the introduction of new number plates, which will come in 18 designs, with security markings to be manufactured abroad.
 New registration and validation certificates will be administered and each vehicle entering the country will be tagged with a radio frequency identification marker (RFID) for additional security.
 This plan was however eventually replaced with a new driving permit which includes holograms and scanning technologies.